The Brauer-Manin obstruction for constant curves over global function fields: Etale abelian descent obstruction

+For a constant variety $X/\F$ let $X(\A_K)^\textup{\'et}$ denote the set of adelic points which survive all torsors under finite \'etale group schemes and set $X(\A_{K,\F})^\textup{\'et} = X(\A_K)^\textup{\'et} \cap X(\A_{K,\F})$.
 In the case of curves the \'etale torsors do not always cut out the set of rational points, even if one allows torsors under finite non-abelian group schemes that are not required to be geometrically connected.